Osagyefo Oseadeeyo Agyeman Badu II

-Osagyefo Oseadeeyo Dr. Nana Freduah Agyemang Badu II (born Daniel Mensah, 27 May 1966) is a Ghanaian traditional ruler who is the Omanhene (or paramount chief) of the Dormaa traditional area (Dormaaman) in Ghana.
+Osagyefo Oseadeeyo Dr. Nana Freduah Agyemang Badu II (born Daniel Mensah, 27 May 1966) is a Ghanaian traditional ruler and the Paramount Chief of the Dormaa Traditional Area (Dormaaman) in Ghana.
 A grand durbar of chief, dignitaries, parliamentarians, government functionaries, ministers of state, Bonohene of Ivory Coast - Nana Agyeman Adinkrah II and distinguished citizens of Dormaa were present to outdoor Osagyefo, July 25, 1999.
 He is the President of the Bono Regional House of Chiefs.
 Osagyefo is the Aduana Piesie which basically means first or leader in Aduana Akan clan.
 Aside Dormaahene who resides in the Bono region, there are aduana groups all over Ghana.
 Aduana clan members can be found in the Bono East, eastern region, ahafo, western region, central region and asante region.

 Biography

 Early life

-Born on May 27, 1964, he was given the name Daniel Mensah.
+Born on May 27, 1966, he was given the name Daniel Mensah.
 He ascended to the throne at the age of 35, following the passing of his uncle, Osagyefo Oseadeyo Agyemang Badu I.